SchrodingerBear/java-2d-game-project-eclipse/README.md

 ...

 # Visuals:
 Create a storyline -- Ex.
-One day in an island...
+One day in an island... <br>
 Create a intro video for storyline

 # Systems:
-Crafting System
+Crafting System <br>
-World Map System
+World Map System <br>
-Quest System
+Quest System <br>

 # Stuffs:
-Fishing
+Fishing <br>
-Farming
+Farming <br>

 # Others:
-Recreate the Whole Game, Fix Acknowledgment, further development to be updated...
+Recreate the Whole Game, Fix Acknowledgment, further development to be updated... <br>

 # INFORMATION:
 World Map System:
  - The character will unlock islands as the story progress.
 There are 5 Islands, the Main Images for islands are stored in "world system project" folder in res folder.